Dragonfly Class is our Year Five and Six class, taught by Mrs Painter.

 Dragonfly Class is where all the children’s previous learning comes together.

 By Year Five and Six, pupils should be spending 20-30 minutes per evening on homework.
-They will be set Maths and English pages in their CGP books each week and will be expected to read for at least an hour a week.
-This can be in longer or shorter sessions over the week but we ask that parents/carers sign their child’s log each week so that we can be sure they are reading.
-The children will be rewarded for this with points at school.
-Their books will be checked weekly as developing a reading habit will be crucial to your child’s success.
+They will be set maths and English work from a CGP book each week and will be expected to read for at least an hour a week.
+This can be in longer or shorter sessions over the week but please could you sign your child’s log every week so that I can be sure they are reading.
+I will be checking their logs on a Monday as developing a reading habit will be crucial to your child’s success.
+It is the most essential part of their homework.

-The children also have to learn the prescribed spelling list for Y5/6 which is in their reading log.
-These will be divided into a special additional key list of an extra 15 words each half term, but any of these words could be used in our Friday dictation.
+The children will be learning spelling patterns at school and will correct and learn from their own errors.
+They may have some additional spelling lists as a part of their homework tasks, particularly from the prescribed spelling list for Y5/6 which is in their reading log.
+These are divided into a list of 15 words each half term.
 Please help us by working on these regularly.

-Some children may be given extra tasks according to their needs and all children will sometimes have extra research or projects to complete.
-If your child wishes to do some extra work on an area of interest, this will always be welcomed and rewarded.
+All children will have a half-termly challenge project for extra in-depth research of an area of their interest but connected to our class theme.
+If your child wishes to do some extra work at any time, this will always be welcomed and rewarded.

-If there is a genuine reason why homework cannot be completed or if your child has worked for 30 minutes and not completed the homework, please write a note in the relevant book.
+If there is a genuine reason why homework cannot be completed, or if your child has worked for 30 minutes and not completed a piece homework, please write a note in the reading log for us to act upon.
 We hope homework will be a positive experience.
-Some pieces may need support from you but most will be work which your child can complete independently.
+Your child should be able to complete most pieces independently but there may be some where support is needed.

 As in previous years, we will supply all the equipment that your child needs.
-However, some pupils have expressed a desire to use their own materials.
-If this is the case, please support us in ensuring that they have the correct items: a blue handwriting pen (not biro or rollerball, preferably not a fountain/cartridge pen), a pencil, rubber, sharpener, coloured pencil crayons and a ruler should be sufficient.
+It is essential that your child uses a blue pen (not a biro) to support their handwriting.
+They will receive a pen and a pencil and will be responsible for keeping it safe.
+Once it is lost, they will need to use one of their own.
+They can include a rubber, sharpener, coloured pencil crayons and a small ruler in their pencil case.
 These need to be in a pencil case small enough to fit into their class drawer.
-This is the children’s own responsibility and they will need to accept that there is a risk of loss or breakage in a busy classroom.
+I have already explained to the children that these will be their own responsibility and that they will need to accept that there is a risk of loss or breakage in a busy classroom.
 Unfortunately, we do not have time to investigate, sort disputes or hunt for missing items in lesson time.

 End of Key Stage Two tests (SATs)